wp-plugins/mailchimp-for-wp/readme.txt

 == Changelog ==

+= 1.5 - 18 December 2013 =
+* Added: BIRTHDAY fields will now be formatted in the DD/MM format automatically
+* Added: The plugin will now try to automatically format ADDRESS fields.
+* Added: Form fields will now keep their value when a validation error occurs
+* Improved: Cache headers for CSS file
+* Improved: Added notice when no lists selected and using sign-up checkboxes
+* Improved: Various code improvements
+* Fixed: Error when activating Pro with the Lite plugin still activated.
+* Fixed: BuddyPress & MultiSite checkbox not automatically added

 = 1.4.8 - 10 December 2013 =
 * Fixed: "bug" that fetched lists again on every plugin settings page - huge performance improvements on the settings pages.